g002alghisi/WPA3-testing-platform/Wpa_supplicant/Conf/README.md

 ## Special use case in CLI mode
 `wpa_supplicant` can be configured to work in CLI mode, thus allowing interaction with the user.
 This mode can exploited thanks to a special `.conf` file included in the `Ko/` folder.

+## Strange behaviour with WPA3
+It has been noticed that when trying to connect to a WPA3 network, the `auth_alg` causes problems.
+It is enough to comment it and everyithing works fine.